stupidscammer/pypher/README.md

 #### Optionals
 - `-h, --help`          print help (this)
 - `-r, --reg_fact`      regularization factor [default `1.e-4`]
-- `-f, --fourier`       return the Fourier space version of the kernel
 - `--angle_input`       rotation angle to apply to psf_input in deg [default `0`]
 - `--angle_target`      rotation angle to apply to psf_target in deg [default `0`]
 - `-v, --verbose`       print information while running the script